-Are you a US veteran who served at Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) New River in North Carolina?
+Are you a US veteran who served at Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) New River?

 Harmful chemicals were found in two on-base wells that supplied drinking water to Camp Lejeune facilities.
 Military personnel and their families who lived at Camp Lejeune between 1953 and 1987 may have suffered serious health problems including cancer, female infertility, and blood disorders due to toxins found in the water and be entitled to compensation for their injuries.